What is Influencer Marketing: All About Influencers

 2. App Downloads

 A brief glimpse into your app and how it works could be just the incentive a potential user needs to download your app.
-Influencers can offer an inside peek before a commitment has to be made.
+Influencers can offer an inside peek before a commitment is required.

 3. Testing New Target Audiences